cancel icon

 Position your screen correctly

-Your screen should be roughly at arm’s length away.
+Your screen should be roughly at arm's length away.
 Extend your arm with your hand flat; your fingertips should almost touch the top of the monitor.
-This distance, usually 50-70 cm, lets you read clearly without leaning forward.
+This distance, usually 50 to 70 cm, lets you read clearly without leaning forward.
 Tilt the screen back slightly, about 10 to 20 degrees from vertical.
 This reduces glare from overhead lighting and desk lamps, makes text easier to read without bending forward, and helps your neck stay in a more neutral position.

 Centre the screen directly in front of you, not off to one side.
 If you're using multiple monitors or working across two screens, make sure your primary work area is straight ahead, not requiring constant twisting of your torso.